 ARRA had seven components.
 Here are the details of each.

-- Cut taxes by $400 for individuals and $800 for families through reduction of withholding.
-That confused many people who expected checks like the Bush Tax Cuts.
+- Cut taxes by $400 for individuals and $800 for families through reduction of withholding tax.
+That confused many people who expected stimulus checks like the Bush tax cuts.

-- A payment of an additional $250 each to recipients of Social Security, veterans pension and Supplemental Security Income (SSI) benefits.
+- A payment of an additional $250 each to recipients of Social Security, veterans' pensions or Supplemental Security Income benefits.

 - $70 billion to extend the Alternative Minimum Tax shelter.
 Congress extends it each year.

 - Greater access to the child tax credit for the working poor and an expanded earned-income tax credit to families with three children.